RenderKit/openvkl/README.md

 #### Structured Regular Volumes

-A common type of structured volumes are regular grids, which are created by passing a type string of `"structured_regular"` to `vklNewVolume`.
+A common type of structured volumes are regular grids, which are created by passing a type string of `"structuredRegular"` to `vklNewVolume`.
 The parameters understood by structured regular volumes are summarized in the table below.

 | Type  | Name        |    Default    | Description                                        |
 | :---- | :---------- | :-----------: | :------------------------------------------------- |